CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mime-headers.md

 If you do not specify an explicit max delivery time, MailerQ will attempt to deliver the mail within 24 hours (default) after the mail was first picked up from the outbox.
-You can change the defaults in the configuration file.
+You can change the default in the configuration file.

 ## Maximum number of attempts